 Remote employees aren’t just physically distanced from each other; They might feel disconnected from the company on an emotional level, too.
 Let’s be honest, it’s can easy to forget how vital your job is when you’re working from your couch, leading some remote employees to feel inadequate or even unneeded.
 If you want your team to blow the doors off expectations, make sure all your team members understand how important they are to the organization by building a strong team identity.
 Here are a few things you can do to foster a sense of belonging:

 - Name your team.
 It doesn’t have to be corny, but it helps if it’s not boring!

 - Praise your team to each other.
 Celebrate wins and accomplishments.
 Be specific.
-People Headlines during Level 10 Meetings are a great place to recognize a job well done.
+Shoutouts in meetings are a great place to recognize a job well done.